-Direct Answer The brand newsroom — the press section of a brand's website — was built for journalists.
+The brand newsroom — the press section of a brand's website — was built for journalists.
 In 2026 its most important reader is an AI engine.
 The Brand Newsroom Standard specifies a newsroom built for both: fact-led, structured, machine-readable, and written as a reference source rather than a press archive.
-It is one of the few owned assets where GEO effort reliably pays off.
+It is one of the few owned assets where Generative Engine Optimization effort reliably pays off, because the engines treat the newsroom as the fact-of-record layer for the brand.
+Get this layer right and every other AI-citation surface compounds against it.
+Get it wrong and the engines route around the brand for the answer.

 The Brand Newsroom Standard — five requirements